alxyng/coffee/README.md

 ## Todo

-- Implement `/coffee ready` which increments the stats counter rather than `/coffee` incrementing it
 - Persist devcoffee.db on the host using a docker volume
 - Show member names in stats without mentioning members